 A divorce with minor children necessitates a lot of decisions about finances, property division, insurance, joint accounts, debt allocation, and more.
 But when there are children involved, the list grows to include many critical parenting choices about the children.
 Decisions must be made about where they will live, what will the parenting time schedule be, who will pay for their health insurance, and how much will child support payments be.
 The list can be daunting, but that's where our experienced attorneys can help.
 You can be confident that no matter what your situation, we have helped many parents like you.

 Submit this form and we will respond to you within one business day.

 Getting a divorce with children follows the same process as a divorce, with a few extra steps.
-If you and your spouse agree with how to share parenting time and make decisions regarding the children, a divorce with kids is only slightly more difficult.
+If you and your spouse can agree on how to share parenting time and make decisions regarding the children, the process can be smooth and short in duration.
 But Arizona’s laws, rules, and procedures can become complicated if you and your spouse have different ideas with how your children should be raised.
 It can become even more intensive if child support is also needed and contested.

 Simplified 10-Step Process

 When a divorce involves minor children you need to consider the following: